Overview of Vitamin Deficiency Care Online

 If you don’t have a vitamin deficiency, your doctor probably won’t recommend you begin a vitamin regimen.
 Sometimes vitamin deficiencies can share symptoms with other conditions, so it’s important to get tested for such deficiencies before taking vitamins.

-If you or your doctor thinks you could have a deficiency, we recommend ordering a home testing kit for vitamins.
-Some of the top companies that offer such testing kits include:
+If you or your doctor thinks you could have a deficiency, we recommend ordering an at-home testing kit for vitamin deficiency.
+Some of the online companies that we recommend and believe in that offer such testing kits include:

 Baze (urine strip)